danfuzz/samizdat/doc/language-guide/04-operators.md

 same thing as `foo(bar, 1, 2)`.
 This works for all argument expressions (not just literals), so long as the expression evaluates to a list.

-The expression to apply and all of the arguments must be non-void.
+The expression to apply must be non-void.
+Per the above, it is valid for an argument to be void, but that stops the evaluation of the expression.

 #### Access collection &mdash; `expression[index, index, ...]`